 - Fatigue, lack of interest in normal activities, social withdrawal, weight gain, and a craving for carbohydrate foods… urrrggg, hate it!

 Have you ever done a blood test for your Vitamin D levels?
-I suggest to all my clients to do it, and I suggest the same to you too!
+I suggest to all my coaching clients to do it, and I suggest the same to you too!

 … Or as I call it, my personal “Chill Pill” or “Mother Nature’s Xanax” Lol it helps me relax and wind down in a natural way.